-Number of hotels in this location - 52
+Number of hotels in this location - 67

 Famed for its unrivalled beautiful landscapes and a myriad of vibrant cities and picturesque villages, the Republic of Ireland is an extraordinarily wonderful destination for a short break anytime of the year.
 Choose from our superb selection of hotels in Ireland, ranging from Galway to Dublin, Sligo to Cork and everything in-between.

-Whether you're looking for a country escape exploring the stunning Dartry and Wicklow Mountains, want to take on an outdoor challenge such as horse riding along Dingle Peninsular, or would like to learn about Ireland's fascinating past at the Dublin Trinity College, our Ireland hotels are perfectly placed to discover it all.
+Whether you're looking for a country escape exploring the stunning Dartry or Wicklow Mountains, want to take on an outdoor challenge such as horse riding along Dingle Peninsular, or would like to learn about Ireland's fascinating past at the Dublin Trinity College, our Ireland hotels are perfectly placed to discover it all.

 - With Dublin Castle, The Guinness Storehouse, St Patrick's Cathedral and much, much more on offer in Dublin, you'll have plenty of options for making the most of your time in Ireland's truly captivating capital city.

 - A trip to Galway promises a short break rich in history and culture.
 See the Spanish Arch and Galway Cathedral as well as, Eyre Square - a poignant memorial for the former US President John F. Kennedy.